 Los Angeles Maritime Museum Research Library Collection 31

-Dwight Stanley Long’s (1915-1993) adventures as a circumnavigator, photographer and film director between 1930 and 1959 are revealed in photograph albums, programs, correspondence, books, articles, and press releases.
-His 32’ ketch was the IDLE HOUR, subject of a movie entitled “Sailing All Seas”, as well as his numerous articles.
+Description: Dwight Stanley Long’s (1915-1993) adventures as a circumnavigator, photographer and film director between 1934 and 1959 are revealed in photograph albums, programs, correspondence, books, articles, and press releases, as well as his numerous articles.
+His 32’ ketch was the IDLE HOUR, subject of a movie entitled “Sailing All Seas”.

 Dwight Long, sailor, lecturer, and documentary filmmaker, was born and raised in Seattle, Washington.
-In 1934 he left Seattle to sail a 32 ft. ketch, the “IDLE HOUR”, around the world via the Pacific, Indian and Atlantic Oceans to the East Coast of the United States when the ketch was destroyed in the hurricane of 1938.
+In 1934 he left Seattle to sail a 32 ft. ketch, the “IDLE HOUR”, around the world via the Pacific, Indian and Atlantic Oceans to the East Coast of the United States when the ketch was badly damaged in the hurricane of 1938.
 Long wrote a book, “Sailing All Seas” documenting his circumnavigation of the globe.
 He lectured in numerous cities both during and following his journey.
 During World War II he joined the U.S. Navy and became a documentary film producer.
 After the War, he continued making films, such as “Tanga Tika”, released in 1954.
+Dwight Long died in Los Angeles in 1993.

 Copyright Notice: Copyright restrictions may apply.
-See the copyright notice here.
+Read our copyright notice here.

 Request Library Appointment: